top of page

 Going back to our modern version of Santa as a god-like character, when parents support that idea with their children, even in the name of maintaining “the Christmas spirit” or “the Christmas magic of childhood,” it amounts to a lie and can really set children up for a crisis of faith down the road.

-Our culture presents Santa in much the same way as we know God, so the line is thin and dangerous.
+Our culture presents Santa in much the same way as we know God, so the line between the modern Santa and the biblical teaching about God is thin and dangerous.
 Better to stay away from it.

 6 - Santa can be a Part of Christmas, but he cannot be the Meaning of Christmas.